Team

 Norm emergence and change | Use of force | United Nations | Peacekeeping | Practice theories in International Relations

-Dr Ingvild Bode is Associate Professor of International Relations at the Center for War Studies and Department of Political Science and Public Management, University of Southern Denmark.
+Dr Ingvild Bode is Professor of International Relations and Director of the Center for War Studies at the Department of Political Science and Public Management, University of Southern Denmark.
 Previously she was Senior Lecturer in International Relations at the University of Kent, Canterbury (2015-2020) and a Japan Society for the Promotion of Science (JSPS) International Research Fellow (postdoc) with joined affiliation at United Nations University and the University of Tokyo (2013-2015).
 She has also lectured at Eberhard Karls University Tübingen, Germany (2008-2012), where she was a research fellow and completed her PhD in 2013.

 Ingvild’s research agenda covers the area of peace and security, with a theoretical focus combining practice theories and constructivist International Relations.
 She is principally interested in analysing processes of policy and normative change, especially in the areas of weaponised artificial intelligence, the use of force, United Nations peacekeeping, and more general dynamics of the UN Security Council.